RealMithrandir/changeling/README.md

 Blocking teaches attackers to adapt.
 A `403` is a signal — it says "you've been detected, try harder."
 The attacker rotates IPs, spoofs headers, and comes back tomorrow.

 Changeling serves `200 OK` every time.
 The scraper thinks it succeeded.
 It feeds corrupted data into its training pipeline.
-By the time anyone notices, the damage is baked into model weights across thousands of training examples.
+The thesis is that by the time anyone notices, the damage is baked into model weights across thousands of training examples.

 Your cost to generate a lie: ~$0.001.
 Their cost to find and fix it: orders of magnitude more.